 You’ll need to divide the number of mg/dL you want to lower, which is 75, by the number from your insulin sensitivity factor calculation, which is 60.
-The answer of 1.25 tells you that you need to take 1.25 units of short-acting insulin to lower your blood sugar by 75 mg/dL.
+The answer of 1.25 tells you that you need to take 1.25 units of rapid-acting insulin to lower your blood sugar by 75 mg/dL.

 If you like using your smartphone, you can use an app to help you calculate your insulin sensitivity factor and dosage.